Sacrificing Headcount to Pay for Salesforce

 “Some didn’t have ticketing capabilities.
 Others didn’t do quoting well.
 Others couldn’t support a product library or built-in lists.
 HubSpot was the only one we found that could tie together sales, marketing, and service at our price point,” says Torin.

-Now that WyreStorm has the HubSpot CRM platform in place along with Sales Hub, Marketing Hub, and Service Hub, it has everything it needs without having to sacrifice headcount to pay for it.
+Now that WyreStorm has HubSpot in place with Sales Hub, Marketing Hub, and Service Hub, it has everything it needs without having to sacrifice headcount to pay for it.

 The biggest benefit for WyreStorm is a new continuity among sales, marketing, and service.